641 Student Fees-Incidental Charges and Refunds

 The following fees, fines, and charges may be established and administered by the University.
 No specific approval or notification to the Board will be required, unless subject to other Board or State requirements.
 These charges should be governed by an approved contract and/or approved by the Provost or the appropriate Vice President.
 The University will establish appropriate refund policies.
 Approval documents should be sent to the Office of Business and Finance.

 A. Sales of goods and services of a commercial nature, including bookstores, food services, vending, laundry, and similar activities.
+This includes the University's program which allows students to receive required course materials at a discounted rate on day one of a course.

 B. Rental of non-student housing and facilities.